thejawn/connectivitytest/README.md

 The program is two parts:

-Client:

-Run the Perl script connectivitytest.pl as a task, make sure you start the task in the same subfolder.
-Modify the config file for your situation.
+The client can be run as a task in the background, or you can run it in the foreground.
+Just set your options in the config file

+The Server just need a MySql or Maria DB, copy and paste TableMaker.txt into the database terminal.

+I know, nothing is commented, I should read the Pragmatic Programmer again.

+This is my first GitHub Entry... good luck